React Error Boundary Mistake

 0 views

-When I read about the react's error boundary, I thought that I just need to wrap my component with ErrorBoundary and every single Javascript error will be caught and handled by the it.
-Because it's make sense, right ?
+When I read about React's error boundaries, I thought I could simply wrap my component with an ErrorBoundary and every JavaScript error would be caught and handled.
+It made sense, right?

-But it's not how it works.
-Let's go through the common mistake and how to use the ErrorBoundary component properly.
+But that's not how it works.
+Let's go through a common mistake and learn how to use the ErrorBoundary component properly.

 React's ErrorBoundary

-Let's say you already have a stand ErrorBoundary component like this:
+Let's say you already have a standard ErrorBoundary component like this:

 class ErrorBoundary extends React.Component {